namespacelabs/nscloud-checkout-action/README.md

-# Namespace Cloud optimized Checkout Action
+# Namespace optimized Checkout Action

 This action is a specialized and optimized version of [`actions/checkout`](https://github.com/actions/checkout) for Namespace Runners.
 It expects to run in a Namespace Runner and it will fail for otherwise.
 It also expects that the _git mirror_ feature is enabled in